 - whether or not you’re able to use the bathroom

 These are all acceptable reasons for requesting DME.

-It’s important for you to clearly communicate what limitations you’re facing with your doctor.
+It’s essential for you to communicate what limitations you’re facing with your doctor clearly.
 This will ensure that you’re prescribed the correct type of device.

 Medicare Approved Wheelchairs & Mobility Scooters